svandragt/plex-janitor/readme.md

   - Plays is greater than 0
   - AND Collection is not Keep

 This script will then go through each section and list deletable items.
-For TV Shows the most recent episode will be kept, as a marker for future seasons.
+For TV Shows the most recent episode will be kept, as a marker for the last seen episode.

 By default deletable items are listed but not deleted.
 By passing `delete` as a script parameter, items will be actually deleted!